 Doncaster Rowing Club - Introduction to Rowing Technique

 The Bell Note is the story of the St Andrew's College Rowing Club - founded in 1958 by Axel Ohlsson and initiated by Thomas P Bligh, a scholar at the time.
 Like the history of College itself, the book is peppered with stories of great characters, fascinating anecdotes, and anecdotal tales of mischief and antics that only the passage of time allow to be told!
 And always, in that true College tradition, tales of the underdog, never giving up, fighting against almost impossible odds, ending triumphant.

 It makes for fascinating reading, bringing to life great names - generational names - names of families who now through deed, legacy, or progeny are inextricably woven through the fabric that is College.

-The Bell Note is available in hard cover copy (R1250.00) or Bovine Leather Bound (R2950,00) and would make an excellent gift or addition to your coffee table collection.
-Copies are available on order from firstname.lastname@example.org
+The Bell Note is available in hard cover copy (R1250.00) or Bovine Leather Bound (R2950.00) and would make an excellent gift or addition to your coffee table collection.
+In order for us to finalise the number of books to be printed, please place your order with Viv Holmes: firstname.lastname@example.org